Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_transformation/tb_zts_transformation.md

 With our Zero Copy Clone instantly available we can now begin to develop against it without any fear of impacting production.
 However, before we make any changes let's first run some simple queries against it and test out Snowflakes Result Set Cache.

 ### Step 1 - Querying our Cloned Table
-Now that we are going to query our table, we will need to use our `tasty_dev_wh`.
-Let's kick off the next two queries with the second statement producing an result set consisting of our trucks, their years, make and models while making sure we [ORDER BY](https://docs.snowflake.com/en/sql-reference/constructs/order-by) our `truck_id` column.
+Now that we are going to query our Table, we will need to use our `tasty_dev_wh` Warehouse.

+Let's kick off the next two queries with the second statement producing an result set consisting of our trucks, their years, make and models while making sure we [ORDER BY](https://docs.snowflake.com/en/sql-reference/constructs/order-by) our `truck_id` Column.

 ```
 USE WAREHOUSE tasty_dev_wh;